 The earlier you withdraw the money, the less time it has to grow and compound.

-An exception, Russell said, is when parents have considerable means to contribute to a 529, they can use it as a preferential tax arrangement for their private education spending before college.
+An exception is when parents have considerable means to contribute to a 529.
+They can use it as a preferential tax arrangement for their private education spending before college.
+(Learn more: Paying for K–12 private school tuition)

 Are you afraid of putting money into a 529 plan that you might need for something else or that your child won’t end up using for school?